Dare-marvel/LeetCode-Solutions/C/AddStrings.md

 Then we check whether one of the strings is exhausted and add the remaining digits of the string At the end we check that whether a carry is generated and then put it at it's appropriate position

+## Explanation:
+This code defines a function `addStrings` that takes in two strings `num1` and `num2` representing non-negative integers and returns a string representing their sum.
+Here's the main logic of the code in points:
+1. The code calculates the length of the input strings `num1` and `num2`.
+2. The code calculates the maximum possible length of the result string as the sum of the lengths of the input strings and allocates memory for it.
+3. The code initializes the result string with '0' characters and sets the last character as a null character.
+4. The code initializes indices for the input strings and the result string, as well as variables to keep track of the current sum and any carry from previous additions.
+5. The code adds corresponding digits from the input strings until one of the strings is exhausted.
+For each addition, it calculates the current digit and adds it to the result string, and also calculates any carry for the next addition.
+6. If one of the input strings is exhausted, the code adds any remaining digits from the other string to the result string.
+7. If there is any carry left after all digits have been added, it is added to the result string.
+8. The code finds the index of the first non-zero character in the result string.
+9. The code returns a pointer to the first non-zero character in the result string.

+Is there anything else you would like to know?
+## Time and Space Compexity:
+### `Time Complexity`:
+The time complexity of this code is O(max(n1, n2)), where n1 is the length of `num1` and n2 is the length of `num2`.
+This is because each digit in both input strings is processed once.

+### `Space Complexity`:
+The space complexity of this code is O(n1 + n2), where n1 is the length of `num1` and n2 is the length of `num2`.
+This is because memory is allocated for a result string that can have at most n1 + n2 characters.

 ## Code :
 ```c